-Ordering/Installation: Ordering online is straightforward if your address qualifies for FiOS service.
+Ordering/Installation: Ordering online is straightforward if your address qualifies for Fios service.
 You can select from the available installation dates and times.
-If you do not currently have FiOS Internet, the installation will take 4-6 hours.
-Verizon has put together a video to explain the installation process: FiOS TV Installation Video.
+If you do not currently have Fios Internet, the installation will take 4-6 hours.

-Once FiOS is installed to the outside of the home, the installer will usually use the existing coaxial cabling throughout the house to distribute the TV service.
+Once Fios is installed to the outside of the home, the installer will usually use the existing coaxial cabling throughout the house to distribute the TV service.
 They will install new cable outlets at the rate of $54.99 per outlet.
-Regardless of whether or not you order internet service, Verizon will install a router and connect it to the FiOS network with a cat5 cable.
+Regardless of whether or not you order internet service, Verizon will install a router and connect it to the Fios network with a cat5 cable.
 It also connects to the home’s coaxial cable distribution to communicate with the set top boxes.
-The router downloads and provides all the guide data for the setup boxes.
+The router downloads and provides all the guide data for the set top boxes.
 Currently Verizon offers 3 different setup boxes:

-It IS possible to connect a TV directly to the FiOS TV Service, without any set top box, but this method only provides a limited set of channels (Approx 15).
+It is possible to connect a TV with a built-in QAM tuner directly to the Fios TV service, without any set top box.
+However this method will be able to access the local channels (usually around 15 channels total).
 Verizon also offers a multi-room feature called Home Media DVR.
-For an additional $9/mo, the Motorola QIP 6416 is enabled to provide DVR access for up to 6 Motorola QIP 2500 set top boxes.
-If FiOS internet service is installed, this upgrade also enables Media Manager, which allows photos and music from a home computer to be played on the TV.
+For an additional $4/mo, a feature within the Motorola QIP 7216 is enabled to provide DVR access for up to 6 Motorola QIP 2500 and/or QIP 7100 set top boxes.
+If Fios internet service is installed, this upgrade also enables Media Manager, which allows photos and music from a home computer to be played on the TV.

 In addition to the basic packages, Verizon offers these add-ons: